Achievable logoAchievable logo

 Reaction rate

-A reaction rate measures how quickly reactants are consumed or products form, typically expressed in molarity per second (M/s).
-Mathematically, it can be written as:
+A reaction rate describes how quickly reactants are consumed or products form.
+It’s typically expressed as a change in concentration per unit time, such as molarity per second (M/s).
+You’ll often see it written in either of these equivalent ways:

 Dependence of reaction rate on concentration of reactants

-The rate law links the reaction rate to the concentrations of reactants raised to specific exponents:
+The rate law connects the reaction rate to reactant concentrations raised to experimentally determined powers:

 Rate=k[A]x[B]y[C]z…